linpax/micro-app-angular/README.md

 # micro-app-angular
-MicroPHP, AngularJS and Resangular with CoffeeScript classes
+MicroPHP, AngularJS and Restangular with CoffeeScript classes